kylebuckingham/glassOCR/README.md

 glassOCR
 ========

 A simple text analyzer for Google glass.
+This is currently not functioning, and only here for collaboration purposes.

 Install instructions: